KKSB Raspberry Pi 4 Case - Machined Aluminum

 This case is already a good cooling solution and you can be confident it will your CPU cool for a long time with less chance of heat fatigue or failure.

-The bottom cover is easy to screw into the solid aluminium block and the rubber feet make the casing stable on most surfaces.
+The bottom cover is easy to screw into the solid aluminum block and the rubber feet make the casing stable on most surfaces.

 Features of KKSB Raspberry Pi 4 CNC Machined Case (Builtin Heatsink)